jags14385/Type-on-Strap/_posts/2019-08-29-my-first-poem-or-a-prose.md

 date: 2019-08-29
 ---

-Title : Love Hope & Vulnerability

 " What am I to you .... "
 " Am I a stranger "
 " Or am I someone "
 " What am I to you .... "

 " What am I for you ???? "
 " Am I love or hate "
 " Am I hope or despair "
 " Am I courage or dread "

 " What am I for you ???? "
 " What am I to you .... "
 " Am I the past or the present "
 " Or am I the shrouded future "
 " What am I to you .... "
 " What am I for you .... "

-I ponder :
+Sometimes I ponder :

 We ask this question, every single waking moment of our lives in one way or other.
 Is it really a question though ?
 Are we really oblivious to the answer or do we lack the